moq-wg/moq-transport/draft-lcurley-warp.md

 # Layers
-Warp is based on a concept of layers.
+Warp is based on the concept of layered coding.
-A layer is a bitstream that is decoded in order and without gaps.
+A layer is a combination of a media bitstream and a set of properties.

-The goal is to deliver layers such that the least important media is dropped during congestion.
-This is done by assigning dependencies and/or priority to each layer, as covered in the properties ({{properties}}) section.
+* The encoder determines how to split the encoded bitstream into layers ({{media}}).
-Each layer is then transmitted over a QUIC stream, as covered in the streams ({{streams}}) section.
+* Each layer is transferred over a QUIC stream, which are delivered independently according to the layer properties ({{properties}}).
-QUIC will ensure that the layer arrives in order until canceled by either endpoint.

-Media is broken up into layers based on the underlying encoding.
-The contents and properties of each layer is determined by the producer based on the desired user experience.
+* The decoder receives each layer and skips any layers that do not arrive in time ({{decoder}}).

+## Media
+An encoder produces one or more codec bitstreams for each track.
+The bitstream is then fed to the decoder on the other end, after being transported over the network, in the same order its produced.
+The problem, as explained in motivation ({{latency}}), is that networks cannot sustain a continuous rate and thus queuing occurs.

+Warp works by splitting the codec bitstream into layers that can be transmitted independently.
+The producer determines how to split the bistream into layers: based on the track, GoP, frame/sample, or even slice.
+Depending on how the layers are produced, the consumer has the ability to decode layers out of order and skip over gaps.
+See the appendix for examples based on media encoding ({{appendix.examples}}).

+TOOD specify CMAF

+A layer MUST contain a single track.
+A layer MAY contain any number of samples which MUST be in decode order (increasing DTS).
+There MAY be gaps between samples, as specified by the presentation timestamp and duration within the container.

+The goal of layers is to produce a hierarchy.
+Layers MAY depend on any number of other layers and MAY overlap with other layers.

 ## Properties
 Each layer has properties to go along with its contents.
 These are written on the wire and inform how they layer should be transmitted at each hop.
-This is primarily for the purpose of supporting intermediaries, but this information may also be used by the decoder.
+This is primarily for the purpose of supporting intermediaries, but some of this information may also be used by the decoder.

 All currently defined properties are optional.